masterking32/mastercity-roleplay/README.md

 * empty animation { } | Final fallback, if the animation list is still provided but nothing set (Or no valid names set) it will default to playing the PROP_HUMAN_BUM_BIN task.

-prop - This will spawn the given prop name onto the player peds hand
+prop & propTwo - This will spawn the given prop name onto the player peds hand
 * model | This will be the model name used to spawn the prop onto the player ped.